 Construction profiles come in a wide variety.
-Kersten Europe uses extensive, modern machinery to bend standard construction profiles and customer-specific regular or rolling profiles.
+Kersten uses extensive, modern machinery to bend standard construction profiles and customer-specific regular or rolling profiles.
 The flagship of the fleet is Europe's largest and heaviest profile bending machine.
 This powerful machine rolls profiles of up to 1,000 mm and pipes of up to Ø610 mm.
 The wide range of machines makes it possible to curve a large variety of types and sizes in almost any desired radius, taking into account specific (tolerance) requirements.

 Profiles can be bent in 2D and 3D.
-Kersten Europe has developed a specialization in the 3D curving of light and heavy profiles, where the profile, as well as a radius, also has a gradient.
+Kersten has developed a specialization in the 3D curving of light and heavy profiles, where the profile, as well as a radius, also has a gradient.
 This technique used to build stairs, art objects, industrial mixers, and in building tracks for roller coasters amongst other things

 Depending on the profile properties, the radius and the application of the bent product, the profile is curved according to one of the following bending techniques: